Epidendrum nitens Rchb. f. 1866 GROUP Rigidum Photo courtesy Noble Bashor.

 Flower Size 1" [2.5 cm]

-Foun in Oaxaca Mx. as well as Belize and Guatemala at elevations of 800 to 1320 meters on Puerto Escondido Rd, as a epiphyte on oaks or in humid rainforests as a small to just medium sized, hot to warm growing epiphyte with erect, simple, cane-like, laterally compressed to wards the apex stems carrying 2 to 3, on the apical 1/2 of the stem, ellitpic to narrowly elliptic, unequally bilobed apically, subcoriaceous, smooth, entire marginally, articulate below in tothe petiolate base leaves that blooms in the fall on a terminal, short, erect, few flowered inflorescence with 1 to 2 conduplicate bracts and nearly perpendicular to the rachis, ovate, rounded, conduplicate, longer than the ovary, progressively shorter floral bracts giving rise to 5 to 12 successive opening flowers with 4 to 7 open at any one time.
+Found in Oaxaca state of Mexico as well as Belize and Guatemala at elevations of 800 to 1320 meters on oaks or in humid rainforests as a small to just medium sized, warm to cool growing epiphyte with erect, simple, cane-like, laterally compressed towards the apex stems carrying 2 to 3, on the apical 1/2 of the stem, elliptic to narrowly elliptic, unequally bilobed apically, subcoriaceous, smooth, entire marginally, articulate below into the petiolate base leaves that blooms in the fall on a terminal, short, peduncle provided with 1 to 2 conduplicate,nearly perpendicular to the rachis bracts, erect, successively 4 to 7 at a time, 5 to 12 flowered inflorescence with ovate, rounded, conduplicate, longer than the ovary, progressively shorter floral bracts

 Synonyms Epidendrum johannis Schltr.
 1920